Updated: Nov 18, 2021

 Advancement in technologies and the decrease of costs have resulted in the use of EVs becoming more feasible, more desirable for car owners and this is helping to propel the move towards implementing nation-wide infrastructure to support the wider use of EVs.
 This move to electric vehicle technology would result in nationally significant fuel and maintenance cost savings as well as environmental benefits.

 The Queensland Electric Super Highway is the world's longest electric super highway in a single state, with 31 fast-charging sites, whilst the RAC Electric Highway connects Western Australia.
 Sydney and Melbourne were the first major cities to be connected by an electric highway and is the most used.
-As of 2020, more than 60 public electric vehicle charging stations are being built around regional New South Wales, Victoria and Queensland in a bid to make electric cars a more practical option in regional Australia.
+As of 2020, more than 60 public electric vehicle charging stations have been built around regional New South Wales, Victoria and Queensland in a bid to make electric cars a more practical option in regional Australia.

 Catering to the luxury end of the market, big brands have unveiled shiny new electric and hybrid alternatives to their famous gas-guzzling models.
 Porsche have released the Taycan, Mercedes-Benz the EQC and Audi the E-Tron Quattro.
 Even Aston Martin has dabbled with EVs care of the Rapide E concept car.